benhj/jasl/README.md

 List ^ and ^^ operators
 -----------------------

+(Note: these operators are directly inspired by POP-11s operators of the same syntax)

 The `^` operator can be used to insert elements into lists.
 For example:

 ```